 Message from Dr. Yassa

-As the inaugural associate dean of diversity, equity and inclusion in the School of Biological Sciences, I am deeply committed to supporting all members of our Bio Sci community and ensuring that they are situated in a working and learning environment that allows them to thrive and promotes their success.
+As the inaugural associate dean of diversity, equity and inclusion in the Charlie Dunlop School of Biological Sciences, I am deeply committed to supporting all members of our Bio Sci community and ensuring that they are situated in a working and learning environment that allows them to thrive and promotes their success.
 In partnership with the School’s equity advisor, Dr. Aimee Edinger, My office works to ensure equitable and fair practices in faculty searches, hiring, merits and promotions.
 We also work closely with other associate deans to ensure inclusion in the graduate and undergraduate student experience, in and out of the classroom and the lab.
 We strive to develop and implement strategies to remove embedded inequities from mindsets, values and practices, and encourage the adoption of broader perspectives on judgments of faculty and student achievement and academic merit.
 We are also extremely evidence- and data-driven (both quantitative and qualitative) and uphold the principles of transparency and accountability.
 Any data collected by my office is publicly available and is provided in Schoolwide reports quarterly.

 In addition to general functions of my office, my role as associate dean also extends to helping with questions or concerns about individual cases or incidents.
 I am happy to meet with any member of our community to discuss their concerns and am able to maintain confidentiality at all times (you can set up an appointment with me by contacting Ms. Vicki Thomas).
 The only exception to confidentiality is in cases of sexual harassment and sexual violence.
 I am a mandated reporter and required to report any and all such cases to the Office of Equal Opportunity and Diversity (OEOD).
 If you would like to discuss the details of such an incident confidentially, there are certain campus officials who must maintain confidentiality, unless authorized by the individual or required by law.
 These parties are: the Victim Advocate at CARE, Campus Social Worker, the Ombudsman, and the Counseling Center.
-Additionally, individuals may report an incident to UCI Police and request to be treated as a “confidential victim”.
+Additionally, individuals may report an incident to UC Irvine Police and request to be treated as a “confidential victim”.